wikimedia/mediawiki-tools-grunt-cssjanus/README.md

 Whether to generate the RTL file if it ends up being the same as the LTR file.

+#### options.processContent
+Type: `Callback`
+Default value: `false`

+If set, the function will be called on the CSS after CSSJanus has run.

 ## Release History